Find a Financial Advisor

 What are your specialties?

-In addition to your specialities, can you help me with (fill in issues of concern to you)
+In addition to your specialties, can you help me with (fill in issues of concern to you)

 Because the relationship with a financial advisor is important, completing the above steps to find a financial advisor, while cumbersome, is worth it.
 And if you do it well, you only need to do it once.